 Health experts now say that all processed foods, especially the ones marked low-fat or sugar-free, are harmful.
 A proper diet is also free of refined sugar, fast food, and alcohol for the most part.
 You would never find the most productive people routinely getting drunk late at night, for instance.

 One can actually eat to become more productive.
-Healthy foods such as chia seeds, flaxseeds, natural yogurt, and leafy greens can give a power boost to their consumer throughout the day.
+Healthy foods such as chia seeds, flaxseeds, natural yoghurt, and leafy greens can give a power boost to their consumer throughout the day.
 Certain artificial boosters such as caffeine or drugs are best avoided, as they can lead to more lethargy and health complications later on.

 Green smoothies, made up of apples, spinach, celery, lemon, etc, are a huge dose of fibre.
 This cleanses the body of energy-sapping toxins and leaves you feeling energised and better able to focus.
-The vitamins and minerals in these ingredients have fuelled many a productive persons’ day.
+The vitamins and minerals in these ingredients have fuelled many productive persons’ day.

 3. Indulge In A Daily Exercise Routine